If you pass a regular car driving test (category B) you’ll get entitlement to drive:

 Road rollers and tracked vehicles

-You’ll need to hold a full category B car licence showing provisional entitlement for categories G and H before you can drive:
+You need a full category B car licence with provisional entitlement for categories G and H to drive:

 - road rollers (category G)